rodekruis/IBF-system/services/IBF-pipeline/README.md

 1. Clone this directory to `<your_local_directory>`/IBF-pipeline/
 2. Change `/pipeline/secrets.py.template` to `secrets.py` and fill in the necessary passwords.
 3. Find 2 data-zips in https://rodekruis.sharepoint.com/sites/510-CRAVK-510/Gedeelde%20%20documenten/%5BPRJ%5D%20FbF%20-%20Zambia%20-%20(PMF,%20RPII)/Developers/Data/ and unzip geodata.zip and data.zip respectively to replace folders /geoserver/geodata/ and /pipeline/data/.
-4. NOTE on 2 data-folders: it might conceptually be more logical to have all data (input + calculations) in one place together (/pipeline/data).
-From there we would (after all calculations) serve all raster data (input + calculations) to Geoserver, by copying it to the designated geoserver-datafolder (and server all other data by uploading it to Postgres).
+4. NOTE on 2 data-folders: it might conceptually be more logical to have all data (input + output) in one place together (/pipeline/data).
+From there we would (after all calculations) serve all raster data (input + output) to Geoserver (such that it can be served as WMS to frontend), by copying it to the designated geoserver-datafolder (all other data is uploaded to Postgres and from there served to frontend through API).
 However, we deemed it redundant to have this copying-step in between and store the raster data in 2 places.
-Instead we put all raster (input + calculations) immediately in the geoserver-datafolder.
+Instead we put all raster (input + output) immediately in its correct geoserver-datafolder location.

 ## Set up Data pipeline

 1. Build Docker image (from root folder) and run container with volume
 ```
 docker build . -t ibf-pipeline
-docker run --net=host --name=ibf-pipeline -v ${PWD}:/home/fbf --restart always -it ibf-pipeline
+docker run --net=host --name=ibf-pipeline -v ${PWD}:/home/ibf --restart always -it ibf-pipeline
 ```

 2. Within container run setup: this will a.o. upload static data to the database.